 - Breathe – take a long and deep breath in and slowly release it while I climb

-- Look ahead – look up, sideways, or in the direction where I want to move next.
+- Look ahead – lookup, sideways, or in the direction where I want to move next.
 Rarely do I look down.
-The primarily time that I look down is when I am at the top of the climb and the belayer is lowering me down.
+The primary time that I look down is when I am at the top of the climb and the belayer is lowering me down.

 - Clear my mind – focus on only where my next move is.
 If I have to fall, let go and relax.

-For me not only rock climbing help build my muscles, it also help work the mind.
+For me not only rock climbing help build my muscles, it also helps work the mind.

-Now I am expanding my own climbing adventure from top rope to bouldering, to leading, and to outdoor climbing.
+Now I am expanding my own climbing adventure from top-roping to bouldering, to leading, and to outdoor climbing.
 I am beginning to enjoy bouldering more and more.
-Bouldering definitely builds strength for the upper body and the hand grips while top roping develops stamina and techniques.
+Bouldering definitely builds strength for the upper body and the hand grips while top-roping develops stamina and techniques.
 Leading is a combination of bouldering and top roping with the combined benefits.
-Top roping is still my favorite because it is the safest.
+Top-roping is still my favorite because it is the safest.